-Could you use a handy outdoor side table or little bench?
+Need an outdoor side table or little bench?
 We built one using salvaged wood and pretty aqua blue paint.
-So easy!
+Take a look!

 Before you read on, be sure to check out my Tomato Sauce Garden Gift Basket and Pimm’s Cocktail Jug if you missed weeks one and two.
 You’ll get caught up on the other fantastic outdoor ideas there too.